 Thirunavaya Temple, also known as Thirunavaya Nava Mukunda Kshetram, is an ancient temple having great historical importance.
-The temple is scenically placed on the banks of River Bharathapuzha and draws devotees from all over Kerala.
-It is situated in a small village named Thirunavaya, a place marked in the ancient history of Kerala as the location for the most renowned Mamamnkam Festival.
+The temple is scenically placed on the banks of river Bharathapuzha and draws devotees from all over Kerala.
+It is situated in a small village named Thirunavaya, a place marked in the ancient history of Kerala as the location for the most renowned Mamankam Festival.